 If not, opportunities simply do not exist.

-Uddami provides free computer access and practical skill training to fill this gap.
+Uddami Computer Training Center provides free computer access and practical skill training to help fill this gap.

 The computer center has evolved into an inclusive place where everyone is welcome – no distinction is made based on religion, color, gender, ability or disability.

-This is a place where students respect teachers not from the “guru” tradition but for their knowledge and fairness.
-Where both students and teachers aren’t afraid to say “I don’t know” because this is the first step to learning.
+This is a place where students respect teachers not from the “guru” tradition but for their knowledge and fairmindedness.
+Where both students and teachers aren’t afraid to say “I don’t know” because they agree this is the first step to learning.
 Where students are encouraged to think, question and dream.